Roux schemes which carry association schemes locally: The uniqueness of Hoggar's scheme

 \begin{proof} In view of \eqref{eqn:triple2}, we are only interested in the triple intersection numbers $[i\ j\ k]$ with $i,j,k\in \{1,\ldots,7\}$.
-Then, given a triple of pairwise distinct points $u,v,w\in \Omega$ (more precisely, the relations $U,V,W$ in which these points are), Proposition \ref{prop:qijk=0} together with \eqref{eqn:triple} yields a linear system of equations in $7^3$ unknown triple intersection numbers with respect to $u,v,w$.
-Independent of the choice of relations $U, V, W$, we obtain a linear system of full rank with the same coefficient matrix.
+Then, given a triple of pairwise distinct points $u,v,w\in \Omega$ (more precisely, the relations $U,V,W$ containing the corresponding points), Proposition \ref{prop:qijk=0} together with \eqref{eqn:triple} yields a linear system of equations in $7^3$ unknown triple intersection numbers with respect to $u,v,w$.
+Independent of the choice of relations $U, V, W$, we obtain by computer a linear system of full rank with the same coefficient matrix.
 Thus there is a unique solution.
 This shows that $\mathcal{X}$ is triply regular.
 Moreover, this means that the triple intersection numbers are the same as those of $\mathcal{H}$.
 After computing the eigenmatrix of the local scheme from its intersection numbers, we obtain \eqref{eq:HexFissionP}. \end{proof}